sabi/magi/README.md

 Inside The Magi installation folder, there are four items:

-* Categories - Where you will add directories for each webserver.
+* categories - Where you will add directories for each webserver.
 Inside each directory you add, there should be collections of media in separate directories.
-* Config - Where you will give The Magi the tools it needs to get you rolling.
+* config - Where you will give The Magi the tools it needs to get you rolling.
 Simply create a new config file for each webserver, following the example provided.
-* Docs - README and list of current webservers
+* docs - README and list of current webservers
+* style - CSS Themes for The Magi
+* magi.py - Run this script with `sudo python3 magi.py`

 HTML Only Mode
 ------------------